jonataubert/RLOD_B2XR/Readme.md

 Follow this video: https://www.youtube.com/watch?v=XqM4JGT5Mbk

-## Optional: Check the voltage levels of the cells
+## Check the voltage levels of the cells

 In my case the cells were well balanced: